kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/big-o.md

 # Big-O Notation

-We have now reached the point where we are ready to develop a formalism for classifying algorithms according to their time and space efficiencies.
+We are now ready to develop a formalism for classifying algorithms according to their time and space efficiencies.
 This formalism is known as *big-O notation*.

 ## What is big-O notation?